zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

         acc_new2[i] = 1
 print("The accuracy of the gradient boosted trees is", '{:.2f}'.format(sum(acc_new2)/len(test)*100), '%')

-# Accuracy of Gradient Boosted Trees wihtout Refereee
+# Accuracy of Gradient Boosted Trees wihtout Referee
 acc_new2_noref = np.zeros(len(test))
 for i in range(len(test)):
     if pred_large_gbt_noref[i] == ftr_test.iloc[i]: